ebeneliason/easy-pattern/README.md

 #### `getPhases()`

-Inspects the current X and Y phase offsets for the pattern.
+Returns the current X and Y phase offsets for the pattern.
 If the values are stale, new values are computed when this function is called; otherwise, cached values are returned.
-You generally won't need to call this function directly; it is called internally every time you call `isDirty()` or `apply()`.
+You generally won't need to call this function directly, as it gets called every time you call `isDirty()` or `apply()`.

 **Returns:**